UnionInternationalCheminsdeFer/OSDM/spec/models.md

   - `SelectedOptions` allows the API consumer to specify desired options.

-  - `SelectedPlaces` indicates selection of specific places (probably only relevant in case of grpahical place selection.
+  - `SelectedPlaces` indicates selection of specific places (probably only relevant in case of graphical place selection.

 #### Modelling Lump Sum Reservations